jaredwiese/MichiganMOOC/README.md

-# The University of Michigan MOOC
+# University of Michigan MOOC
 Programming for Everybody
 Dr. Charles Severance